NATIVA PRENATAL

 • The NATIVA test is performed on a simple maternal blood sample, it is non-invasive and does not involve any risk for the pregnant woman and the child.
 NATIVA analyzes the fragments of fetal DNA that circulate freely in maternal blood.
 The procedure is simple and the result is obtained in 5/12 working days from receipt of the sample at the laboratory.

-NATIVA PLUS and NATIVA KARYON analyze the presence of microdeletions, structural anomalies of the chromosomes caused by the loss of small portions of DNA.
+Microdeletions are structural anomalies of the chromosomes caused by the loss of small portions of DNA (greater than or equal to 3Mb).
 Some microdeletions are specific to well-characterized chromosomal regions and are associated with particular syndromes.
-Microdeletion syndromes are clinically recognizable pathologies, characterized by a peculiar phenotype, and include the syndromes listed in the table.
+Microdeletion syndromes are clinically recognizable pathologies characterized by a peculiar phenotype.
+The microdeletion syndromes that can be analyzed, based on the type of test chosen, are:

 NATIVA NEXT analyzes all RAAs and CNVs >7Mb in size